qingreee1/material-theme-jetbrains-docs/docs/configuration/accents.md

 ### Accent Color chooser

 A list of predefined accent colors is available in the `Material Config Toolbar`.
-These are colors frquently used from the Material Design color palette.
+These are colors frequently used from the Material Design color palette.

 {% include figure.html content="/screens/accentChooser.png" caption="Accent Chooser" %}